chrishensel/ezPacker/README.md

 These two paths allow to specify "$\" at the beginning, which causes the path to be interpreted *relative to the directory of the project file*.

-### Inclusion, Exclusion & Replacement lists
+### Inclusion & Exclusion lists

-By default, *ezPacker* interprets files in the *inclusion*, *exclusion* and *replacement* lists as if they are relative to the base directory, since that is what this tool shall do.
+By default, *ezPacker* interprets files in the *inclusion* and *exclusion* lists as if they are relative to the base directory, since that is what this tool shall do.

+### Replacements lists

+The *replacement* paths are interpreted relative to the base directory by default, however, you may prepend the path with "$\" to have the paths being interpreted relative to the project file.